 Betting system that settles bets based on dividends rather than set prices.
 The Tote has a strong presence at racecourses throughout the UK, but it is also available with most bookmakers online and in shops.
 The most popular form of Tote betting is the placepot, where you pick horses to place in each race to get a share of the total pool.

-The tote often pays more than the industry SP prices, especially at bigger meetings like Royal Ascot on the flat or the National Hunt Festival at Cheltenham
+The tote often pays more than the industry SP prices, especially at bigger meetings like Royal Ascot or the Cheltenham Festival

 A young flat jockey who gains a weight allowance over more experienced jockeys.
 The weight allowance decreases as the jockey gains more victories.
 Apprentice jockeys are aged between 16 and 25 and are normally employed by UK racehorse trainers through the duration of their apprenticeship.
 Apprentice jockeys are flat racers, whereas conditional jockeys race over jumps.
 Apprentice jockeys